Lake Humantay: An Easy Acclimatization Hike in the Peruvian Andes

 Last Updated: May 2024

-Before starting the 4-day Inca Trail we wanted to dip our toes into a hike at altitude.
 Any hike near Cusco, Peru requires some amount of acclimatization ahead of time.
 Even just walking the old city’s hilly streets can feel strenuous and should be done cautiously on your first day.

-When planning our trip to Peru, hiking the Inca Trail was the centerpiece of our itinerary.
 Many of our planning decisions stemmed directly from the fact that we would be completing a strenuous 4-day hike at a high altitude.
 Therefore we carefully organized the days before and after the Inca Trail.

 Hiking to Lake Humantay gave us an idea of how our bodies adjusted to the altitude.
-It was also a reality check to how thin the air feels when hiking at over 12,000ft.
-Most of all, it was the perfect warm-up before taking on the Inca Trail the next day.
+It was also a reality check to see how thin the air feels when hiking at over 12,000 feet.

 Where is Lake Humantay